The legal system can be confusing to anyone, and it doesn’t get any easier when you’re dealing with grief and the loss of a loved one.

 Who Can File a Wrongful Death Lawsuit?

 One important element in a wrongful death lawsuit is that the authorities will not usually file this type of lawsuit on your behalf.
 If a survivor wishes to seek compensation for a wrongful death, he or she will need to file the civil lawsuit, usually with the help of an attorney.
 Texas law says that those who may file a wrongful death claim must typically be related to the deceased, including:

 - Adult children and children who have been legally adopted.

 - Parents, including the legally adoptive parents of a deceased child.

 The only exception to this is when the surviving family declines to file a lawsuit within three months.
 In this case, personal representative of the estate of the deceased may elect to file a wrongful death lawsuit after the three-month time period has passed, unless a surviving family member requests otherwise.
 Siblings may not bring a wrongful death lawsuit in the state of Texas.

 Get Legal Help Today

 If you have lost somebody that you love through the carelessness, recklessness, or wrongdoing of someone else, you have the deepest sympathies of Wayne Wright LLP.
 We’ve spent decades helping survivors seek financial compensation for their loss, and we’d like to help you and your family receive the justice that you deserve in a court of law.
-For a free, no-obligation consultation with an experienced legal professional at Wayne Wright LLP, call us today, use our contact form to send us an email, or click the live chat box on this page right now.
+For a free, no-obligation consultation with an experienced wrongful death lawyer at Wayne Wright LLP, call us today, use our contact form to send us an email, or click the live chat box on this page right now.